Thanks for subscribing!

 Using the dropdown menus, you can set your return policy based on the available options.

-Once you’ve set your return policy preferences, simply click “save”.
+Once you’ve set your return policy preferences, detailing return shipping options and payments, simply click “save”.

 Your eBay return options will now apply to all future eBay listings.

 If you’re using the business listing tool, things are a little bit different as far as return policy options.